 So after I wrote this and went to bed, Kristen Johnston posted a link on Facebook to this article about ‘how to approach people of fame’ written by a former student of hers.

-Yesterday Kristen added a post to her new blog that further discusses her views on fan adoration, artistic appreciation and kissing of the butt.
+Yesterday Kristen added a post to her (now gone) blog that further discusses her views on fan adoration, artistic appreciation and kissing of the butt.

 * Although not pursuing such a position, my resume can be made available.